PashokSy/Serverless_ShortLinker/README.md

 serverless deploy
 ```

-\*In order for email notification about deactivation to be sent, you need to create a secret in SecretManager with the name "SourceEmail" and the value of Email from which letters will be sent, it must be verified in AWS SES.
+\*In order for email notification about deactivation to be sent, you need to create a secret in SecretManager with the name "EMAIL_FROM" and the value of Email from which letters will be sent, after deploy you will get notification to provided email from Amazon to verify identity.

 ### Endpoints